Tradescantia pallida (Purple Heart Plant) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth of 18-270C is ideal for Purple Heart Plant.
+Purple Heart Plant requires average warmth of 18-270C.
 A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts to avoid sudden flactuations in temperatures as they can cause leaf drop and reduced growth.
+Keep it away from drafts to avoid sudden flactuations in temperatures as they can cause reduced growth and leaf drop.

-Purple Queen Plant has no need for extra humidity.
-Moderate air humidity of 50-55% is ideal for this Plant.
-However, where the temperatures are too high, set the pot on a wet pebble tray to elevate humidity.
-Too low humidity will lead to brown, shrivelled leaf tips.
+Tradescantia pallida has no need for extra humidity.
+Moderate air humidity of 50-55% is ideal for this plant.
+However, too dry air will lead to brown, shrivelled leaf tips.
+Therefore, set the pot on a wet pebble tray to elevate humidity.
+Maintain proper air circulation to minimize fungal diseases.

 Fertilizer

-Feed Purple Heart Plant with a balanced, liquid fertilizer every 2 weeks during the growing period.
-Do not feed in the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed your Purple Heart Plant with a balanced, liquid fertilizer every 2 weeks in spring and summer to promote a healthy growth.
+Do not feed in fall and winter as the growth is reduced and feeding at this time may lead to fertilizer burn.

 Potting Soil